Tejasva-Maurya/Tejasva-Maurya/README.md

 - 👋 Hi, I’m @Tejasva-Maurya
 - 👀 I’m interested in Learning New Things
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently pursuing Batchelors in Computer Science Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Tkm512004@gmail.com
+- 📫 How to reach me tejasvamaurya512004@gmail.com

 <!---
 Tejasva-Maurya/Tejasva-Maurya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.